allenai/allennlp-guide/chapters/your-first-model.md

 <exercise id="2" title="Make a DatasetReader">

-You can implement your own `DatasetReader` by inheriting the `DatasetReader` class.
-At minimum, you need to override the `_read()` method, which reads the input dataset and yields `Instance`s.
+You can implement your own `DatasetReader` by inheriting from the `DatasetReader` class.
+At minimum, you need to override the `_read()` method, which reads the input dataset and yields `Instances`.

 ```python
 @DatasetReader.register('classification-tsv')